pythonic-emacs/pyenv-mode/README.rst

 * compile commands use proper python version and environment
 * flycheck_ doesn't show syntax error in python2 buffers if you use python3 by default
 * anaconda-mode_ make completions, definitions and references search in chosen environment automatically
+* you can use set function in projectile_ open project hook to setup working environment

 .. _python.el: http://repo.or.cz/w/emacs.git/blob_plain/master:/lisp/progmodes/python.el
 .. _pyenv: https://github.com/yyuu/pyenv